Alfred Altherr: Life

 After the orphanage director changed, Alfred Altherr came to the canton school in Trogen in 1857 and took a preliminary course at the Swiss Federal Polytechnic in Zurich in 1862; He then studied theology at the University of Zurich.

 He was ordained in Herisau in 1867 and was a pastor in Lichtensteig until 1871, then in Rorschach from 1871 to 1874 and in the Leonhardskirche in Basel from 1874 to 1911.

 In 1878 he founded the Basler Ferienversorgung armer und erholungsbedürftiger Schulkinder (committee for holiday care for poor and needy school children) who were in need of relaxation.
 In 1917 he was awarded an honorary doctorate from the University of Basel.
 Alfred Altherr was buried in the Wolfgottesacker Cemetery in Basel.

 Family

 Alfred Altherr married Henriette Pfenninger, daughter of Johann Heinrich Pfenninger, pastor in Laufen, in 1868.
 The names of their sons: Paul Altherr, Alfred Johann Altherr and Heinrich Altherr.

 Spiritual engagement

-Alfred Altherr was Basel's first liberal pastor and an exponent of the church reform movement, which advocated a Christianity free from confession and dogma.
+Alfred Altherr was Basel's first liberal pastor and an exponent of the church reform movement, which advocated Christianity free from confession and dogma.